Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: The LL map and the trivialization theorem

 An immediate consequence of the trivialization theorem and Prop.~\ref{Prop:labels are parabolic cox elts} is the following characterization of parabolic Coxeter elements.
 Bessis had given a uniform (combinatorial) proof for real $W$ in \cite[Lem.~1.4.3]{bes-dual-braid} and had originally checked it case-by-case for well-generated groups.
 He then gave a uniform geometric argument in \cite{bes-kpi1}, some details of which we emend in \cite[Prop.~39 and Rem.~40]{theo-thesis}.

-\begin{cor} For a well-generated group $W$, the set of parabolic Coxeter elements and the set of elements that are noncrossing, with respect to any Coxeter element $c$, coincide. \end{cor}
+\begin{cor} For an irreducible, well-generated, complex reflection group $W$, the set of parabolic Coxeter elements and the set of elements that are noncrossing, with respect to any Coxeter element $c$, coincide. \end{cor}

 \begin{remark} In the original paper by Looijenga \cite[Conj.~(3.5)]{looij-complement-bifurc}, the main conjecture is equivalent to the numerological coincidence described in Prop.~\ref{Prop: Numerological coincidence}.
-It was proven the same year by Deligne (who also credits Tits and Zagier) \cite{deligne-letter-to-looijenga}, in fact using a computer for $E8$ (the year being 1974).
-The proof was a uniform recursion (which has been rediscovered in \cite[Corol.~3.1]{reading-chains-in-noncrossing}), solved case-by-case. \end{remark}
+It was proven the same year by Deligne (who also credits Tits and Zagier) \cite{deligne-letter-to-looijenga}, using a computer for $E8$ (the year being 1974).
+The proof was a uniform recursion (rediscovered in \cite[Corol.~3.1]{reading-chains-in-noncrossing}), solved case-by-case. \end{remark}